pwin/owlready2/doc/onto.rst

    >>> onto = get_ontology("http://www.lesfleursdunormal.fr/static/_downloads/pizza_onto.owl").load()

 The onto_path global variable contains a list of directories for searching local copies of ontologies.
-It behaves similarly to sys.path (for Python modules).
+It behaves similarly to sys.path (for Python modules / packages).

 The get_ontology() function returns an ontology from its IRI, and creates a new empty ontology if needed.